snailbites/oocss-code-standards/README.md

 ### Avoid using IDs

 Selectors should never use HTML element IDs.
+They are difficult to override with classes and will ruin our specificity.
 Always use classes for applying styles to specific areas of a page.

 ```css
 /* Good */